diablonhn/asyncJDBC/README.rst

 * N\ :subscript:`pool`    =   100

 Tmax would be 10ms * (1000 / 100) = **100 ms**, which is the absolute worst case
 scenario.
-Having an upper bound is every operation engineers' wish come true.
+Having an upper bound is every operations engineers' wish come true.

 Usage
 -----